 Skin necrosis (death of skin and tissue) is a complication of using a cold therapy machine improperly.
-Our lawyers are concerned because many people are not warned about the risk of cold therapy and skin necrosis.
 Although the manufacturers of these devices claim they can be used for “continuous cold therapy” for up to 11 hours, experts recommend against using them for more than 20-30 minutes or below 59º F due to the risk of skin necrosis.

 Overview: Skin Necrosis